yamatt/blog/content/blog/positive-signposting.md

 Where _should_ the paper-towels go?
 Food waste?
 Could be.
 General waste?
 I'd like to avoid it if at all possible.
 It isn't clear.

+## Another Example

+I recently encountered a similar example on the platforms at my local train station.
+They have these yellow boxes that contain salt and grit used to de-ice the ground.
+They are about 50cm tall and their top surface is flat giving them an affordance of a seat.
+They are however not designed to be sat upon and the weight causes them to break, crack and drop grit, which can in itself be a hazard as the material creates a slippery surface.

+The solution the train company had chosen to over-come this?
+A sign on top of these boxes saying they should not be sat on.

+Now imagine you're coming home late at night, drunk, tired, and you've just missed the train.
+The next one is half an hour away.
+The platform is busy with other revellers.
+Are you going to read, understand, or care about a sign on the box?

+How do we improve this situation?
+Well the negative signposting didn't work.
+Maybe we can go further.
+The affordance of the box is to resemble a seat.
+In fact in researching this post if you look up large grit boxes (200L or more) they tend to have tough curved lids that creates an uncomfortable seating surface.

+But another way of looking at it is that there is clearly a demand for more seating.
+Perhaps instead you could make the grit boxes dual use, by making them strong enough to be seating, and once you've reached that point perhaps it would be a better idea to turn the existing seating in to something that can also store grit.

+Now there is no doubt that there are other considerations in an environment such as a train station.
+Things like securing access to storage in case of terrorism, but this is all things that can be worked through with the right considerations.
+Artefacts like the one described here are the product of single focus thinking.
+And that is what produces a poor experience for your customers, but also doesn't resolve the underlying problems.

 ## How do we improve this?

 The quickest answer is a near identical sticker next to whichever is to the correct opening saying "Paper-towels", or perhaps "Paper-towels here please", or even better "Paper towels yum-yum".
 But that's not the end of the story.